david-04/david-04.github.io/src/content/docs/blog/exhaustiveness-checks-in-typescript.md

 }
 ```

-Adding an `else` branch with a `satisfies` check effectively protects the `log` function from losing its exhaustiveness.
+Adding an `else` branch with a `satisfies` check protects the `log` function from losing its exhaustiveness.
 But it has a few downsides as well.
 It makes the code a bit longer and requires yet another unit test.
-There is no enum value that would go into the `else` branch, so we'd have to bypass the type system.
-And even then, test coverage tools tend to not recognize the execution of the `else` branch.
+There is no enum value that would go into the `else` branch.
+We'd need to bypass the type system.
+And even then, test coverage tools tend to not recognize that the `else` branch is being executed.

 ## Compile-time checks without "never"